What is a Reverse Mortgage?

 In a traditional mortgage, a homeowner borrows a sum of money from a lender to purchase or refinance a home, and makes monthly payments to the lender until the debt is paid.
 Once the mortgage is fully paid, the borrower owns the home outright.

 With a reverse mortgage, an older homeowner borrows a sum of money from a lender against their equity in a home they already own.
+As needs change with age, older homeowners may borrow against their home’s equity to pay for things such as long term or at home health care services.
 Instead of the homeowner paying the lender each month, the lender makes payments to the homeowner through either a monthly payment, line of credit, or lump sum.
 The homeowner keeps the title to their home, which acts as collateral, and is charged interest on the loan proceeds they receive, as well as various fees and charges.
 In most cases, the homeowner is then required to pay property taxes and insurance.